DFHack/dfhack/docs/plugins/channel-safely.rst

 Each time a channel designation is completed its group status is checked, and if the group is complete pending groups below are made active again.

-Settings will persist according to the save game being used.
+Features and settings once set will persist until you change them, even if you save and reload your game.

 Examples
 --------